Spectrum Analysis

 Coincidence data usually come as two spectra: TRUE+RANDOMs and RANDOMs.

 Most often the RANDOMs spectrum follows directly the TRUE+RANDOMs spectrum.
-The command sran helps in the peak analysis.
+The command sran helps in the peak analysis, where the randoms subtraction contributes to the error of the peak sum.

 sran id